 - The bottom side of the trapezoid should be the top length plus 1/2 (i.e if the top side is 20″, the bottom side is 20″+10″=30″)

-- Make the bottom slightly round.
+- Make the bottom slightly curved.
 Measure about 1/2″ down from the middle of the bottom line, mark and round up.
-If you don’t do this step, the sides of your skirt will look slightly longer than the rest of the skirt when you wear it.
+If you don’t do this step, the sides of your skirt will look a little longer than the rest of the skirt when you wear it.

 - Repeat for the other side of the skirt.